fbpx

 3. Inhale deeply through the gaps between your teeth lightly held together.

-4. Hold the breath for 6-8 seconds in Jalandhara Bandha.
+4. Hold your breath for 6-8 seconds in Jalandhara Bandha.

 5. Use Ujjayi breath to exhale, by lifting your chin and closing the Pingala Nadi with the right thumb.